 “So that’s why I keep falling short.
 What do I do now?”

 Did you do your own math and realize that, oh shit, your dream income is actually-factually out of reach?
 Here’s what you can do to fix that:

 - Diversify your income streams.
 Make products, if you’re used to offering services, or vice versa.
 Experiment with sponsorship — Patreon or Passionfruit can help.
 Do a class (a one-off event people pay for) or a course (a longer, ongoing learning process).
 Once the live events are done, package them into self-study courses, like Emilie and I did with our Multi-Passionate Branding course.

 - Start delegating.
 If you look at the “all the other things that go into running a business” list above, you’ll notice that several of those items can be delegated.
 You can get started without hiring an assistant by delegating basic things like researching by using services like FancyHands (although it’s worth noting there’s a significant quality difference between that and working with a full-fledged assistant; it’s up to you to determine if the trade off is worth it).
 Here are a few more tips on delegating.
 Of course, delegating frees up more of your time, but it also costs money — so it’s important to keep track and make sure that you’re coming out ahead.

 There’s so much more that can be said about all of these potential solutions, but that’s a good place to start.
 Hopefully, double-checking your income goals with this in mind will give you a reality check, and you’ll realize it’s not your fault you’ve been falling short of your income goals — the goals were just impossible to reach.
 Or maybe, you’ll be delighted in realizing your goals are totally attainable — in which case, go get ‘em!

-And, if you want help breaking your income goals down into doable daily chunks, and focusing on the tasks that’ll grow your business, check out the Freelancer Planner — the only planner designed just for freelancers to help you track income, clients, and tasks all in one spot.
+If you want help breaking your income goals down into doable daily chunks, and focusing on the tasks that’ll grow your business, check out the Freelancer Planner — the only planner designed just for freelancers to help you track income, clients, and tasks all in one spot.